t2linux/archiso-t2/README.md

 ```

 After everything has finished, you can grab your iso in './out'.
-The MOTD contains instruction to enable local packages.

 linux-t2 kernel is from https://github.com/Redecorating/mbp-16.1-linux-wifi (it will be automatically downloaded when building)